cortex-js/compute-engine/src/docs/patterns-and-rules.md

 **To check if an expression matches a pattern**, use the `match()` function.

 The functions `match()` and `substitute()` do not require a `ComputeEngine` instance.
-They are plain functions that can be called directly. {.notice--info}
+They are plain functions that can be called directly.
+The `ce.match()` function on a `ComputeEngine` instance will take into account information about the functions, such as which are commutative and associative {.notice--info}

-If there is a match, `match()` returns a `Substitution` object literal with keys corresponding to the matchign named wildcards.
+If there is a match, `match()` returns a `Substitution` object literal with keys corresponding to the matching named wildcards.
 If no named wildcards are used and there is a match it returns an empty object literal.
 If there is no match, it returns `null`.

 ```js
 import { match } from 'compute-engine';